DFE-Digital/apply-for-teacher-training/adr/0010-structured-data-for-freetext-fields.md

   1053659 total
 ```

+However, this register does not seem to contain Higher Education institutions and qualifications, the source of truth for which is probably maintained by UCAS.

-Whether we can reliably match qualifications on our system with this register remains to be seen.
+Furthermore, reliably matching qualifications on our system with this or other registers will pose its own challenges.

 ## Decision

 ### Scope

-We have decided to provided structured data for the following areas:
+We have decided to implement our own relatively abstract categorisation for qualification types (e.g. A-level, GCSE, BA).

-- Institutions & Course information (do we get structured data from Find?
-LRS)
-- Qualification type e.g. A-level, GCSE
-- Awarding body e.g. AQA, OCR
+In terms of fields, we will not add any new fields at this stage, but turn ```qualification_type``` into a structured field, with values that can be looked up in a reference table.

-We will not provide any structured data for:
+We will NOT provide any structured data for:

+- Institutions
+- Awarding bodies e.g. AQA, OCR
 - Degree Subjects
 - Demographic information (e.g. HESA)
 - Nationalities (we use ISO codes)